• Skip to primary navigation

 Light > 70 Light brown to cinnamon color

-Lightish body, sometimes muted aroma, tea-like flavor
+Lightish body, sometimes muted, sometimes delicately fresh in flavor

 No oil on surface of bean